angrykoala/chuckscript/README.md

 ## Syntax
 The syntax is probably the easiest to learn: `0` is the only command you'll need.
 What does `0` do?
 Everything.

-## High Level CNPL
+## ChuckScript
-Chuck Norris code is so powerful that no current machine can process it (true story), so a higher abstraction was made to make the code comprehensible for humans (and machines):
+Chuck Norris code is so powerful that no current machine can process it, so a higher abstraction was made to make the code comprehensible for humans (and machines):
-`[0]{12}` means _"twelve zeroes"_ and it is translated `000000000000` in pure Chuck Norris Code
+`[0]{12}` means _"twelve zeroes"_ and it is translated `000000000000` in pure Chuck Norris Code.

+All ChuckScripts allow comments, and only tirst command with the syntax `[0]{...}` will be executed.
+The extension is `.cnpl`

 ## Hello World!
 CNPL is fully functional, based on JavaScript.
 To start coding, just tweak this simple hello world:
 ```
 [0]{9582516168086304533950061199088375933762201813077804024987245718616842}
 ```
-_CNPL for hello world!_
+_hellow_world.cnpl_

 ## CNI
 CNI (_Chuck Norris Interpreter_) is the official CNPL interpreter and allows you to execute CNPL (extension .cnpl) in your machine.